-How Page Builder works with blogs and custom post types (Start here)
+How Beaver Builder works with blogs and custom post types (Start here)

-Both Page Builder and the Beaver Builder Theme play a role in configuring the page and content layout of your blog or custom post types.
-We've broken down this big topic into several smaller articles.
+Both the Beaver Builder Plugin and Theme play a role in configuring the page and content layout of your blog.
+We've broken down this big topic into a number of smaller articles.
 Here's how they fit together.

-- If you're comfortable adding code, you can add rows or modules above or below the post content area.
+- If you're comfortable adding code, you can add Beaver Builder saved rows or modules above or below the post content area.